sarakapasi/sarakapasi.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
-My CV is linked [here](https://sarakapasi.github.io/cv/) if you're here for that, and other ways to reach me are linked in the menu either to the left, or above, depending on your screen resolution.
-Click the links at the top of the page to check out some of my other experience and work!
+My CV is linked [here](https://sarakapasi.github.io/cv/) if you're here for that, and other ways to reach me are linked in the menu either to the left or above, depending on your screen resolution.
+Click the links at the top of the page to check out some of my other experiences and work!

 what do/did i do?
 ------